Google Meet: Google Workspace accounts

-Gmail accounts
+Personal accounts

 In March 2020, Google rolled out Meet to personal (free) Google accounts.

 Free Meet calls can only have a single host and up to 100 participants, compared to the 250-caller limit for Google Workspace users and the 25-participant limit for Hangouts.
 Unlike business calls with Meet, consumer calls are not recorded and stored, and Google states that consumer data from Meet will not be used for advertisement targeting.
 While call data is reportedly not being used for advertising purposes, based on an analysis of Meet's privacy policy, Google reserves the right to collect data on call duration, who is participating, and participants' IP addresses.

 Users need a Google account to initiate calls and like Google Workspace users, anyone with a Google account is able to start a Meet call from within Gmail.

 Technologies

 In accordance with the WebRTC standard, Google Meet uses VP8 and VP9 video codecs for video stream compression and Opus audio codec for voice stream compression.
 In April 2020, Google announced plans to support the AV1 video codec.
+In February 2021, Google announced a new very low-bitrate codec for speech compression called "Lyra", that can operate with network speeds as low as 3 kbit/s that avoids robotic voice audio.
+Google trained machine learning models on thousands of hours of data in order to create the method used by Lyra on compression and transmittion of voice signals.

 Google Meet uses proprietary protocols for audio and video stream control.
 Interoperability between Google Meet and SIP/H.323-based conferencing equipment and software is available for Google Workspace customers through third-party services.

 Google Meet is optimized for low-bandwidth mobile networks through WebRTC and uses QUIC over UDP.
 Optimization is further achieved through the degradation of video quality through monitoring network quality.
 For packet loss concealment Meet uses WaveNetEQ.